kemenaran/pico8-boot/README.md

 - DMA tiles and tilemap
   - ✅ Align tilesets to $10 boundaries
   - ✅ Optimize tilemap load to fit a VBlank period
-  - DMA only the allowed size (split large tilesets in two)
+  - ✅ DMA only the allowed size (split large tilesets in two)
+  - Rewrite tileset datastructures as structs (instead of several arrays)
 - Diplay all frames in non-colored mode
 - Add frame-by-frame button
+- Write a script to output color statistics about an image: color count per picture/per tile/per 8x2 bloc
+- Write a script to rotate the image by 1px every line, and see if the stats are better
+- Write a script to output a new image with reduced colors and/or tiles that can be displayed by the GBA
 - Add colors